 A split air system is just what it sounds like a two-sided heating and air conditioning system comprised of two separate pieces of equipment that serve to heat (the “hot side”) and cool (the “cold side”) your home.

-The air conditioner or heat pump contains a condenser coil, compressor and a variety of controls.
-The system cools or heats air depending upon the temperature selected on a homes thermostat, which turns the system on when a change in room temperature is required.
+- The air conditioner or heat pump contains a condenser coil, compressor, and a variety of controls.
+The system cools or heats air depending on the temperature selected on a home’s thermostat, which turns the system on when a change in room temperature is required.

 What are some of the benefits of split air systems?

-Split air systems are both cost-effective and energy efficient.
+- Split air systems are both cost-effective and energy-efficient.
 The systems only run when necessary (when the temperature drops below a certain number of degrees, for example).
-This, plus the fact the systems use smaller fan motors, mean split air systems use less energy, resulting in greater savings for you.
+This, plus the fact the systems use smaller fan motors, means split air systems use less energy, resulting in greater savings for you.

 - Split air systems effectively cool and heat your home depending on the time of year and are highly effective at moderating your home’s temperature and comfort level.